ED signals increased risk of dying over 2.8 year period

 Friday, February 1, 2013.
 A large study published on January 29, 2013 in the journal PLoS Medicine reveals a significantly greater risk of heart disease and death from any cause over a 2.8 year average follow-up period among middle-aged and older men experiencing erectile dysfunction (ED).

-Australian researchers analyzed data from 95,038 men who participated in the 45 and Up Study, a cohort study of residents of New South Wales.
+Australian researchers analyzed data from 95,038 men who participated in the 45 and Up Study of residents of New South Wales.
 Erectile dysfunction was graded as none, mild, moderate or severe based on questionnaire responses.
 Hospital admission data reported 7,855 subsequent cardiovascular disease admissions among the current study's subjects over a 2.2 year average period, and 2,304 deaths were documented over 2.8 years of follow-up.

 "The current study is an order of magnitude larger than any previous prospective study of erectile dysfunction and cardiovascular known to us, and provides the strongest evidence to date of a relationship of increasing cardiovascular disease risk with increasing self-reported severity of erectile dysfunction," the authors announce.
 "Although heart failure is often a consequence of ischaemic heart disease, our finding on the relationship between severity of erectile dysfunction and future admissions for heart failure is, to our knowledge, novel and warrants further investigation, given that this condition is common and results in a considerable burden of disease."